pereznetworks/Library-Manager/README.md

   Project Updates list from most recent update to oldest

   [back to Content Menu](#contents)

+## Project Update 23:

+  Extra Credit Feature: Pagination

+  Using jquery and front-end css/javascript to due actual pagination links

+  On server-side:

+  wrote and added a paginate method to my utils library

+  made changes to book, loan and patron table template to....

+    implement pagination in the way the table on each page is displayed

+    array of book, loans or patron data is processed into a pagesArray

+      only if more than 10 rows will appear in a table

+    otherwise normal process for 'tabling' of book, loans or patron data

+  But nav bar for pagination links in footer of each page,

+    displays at bottom of page at all times

+    is blank, no pagination links, if no pagination needed

+  also fixed overdue and checked out books and loans

+    using the same rules for both

+     so both now display correct data

 ## Project Update 22:

   all forms and validation working